solana-foundation/developer-content/CONTRIBUTING.md

 - Use the terms 'blockchain' or 'web3' rather than 'crypto'.
 - Use 'SOL' rather than 'Sol' to refer to Solana's native token.
 Don't call the native token 'Solana'!
-- Use 'secret key' rather than 'private key' to be consistent with web3.js.
+- Use 'private key' rather than 'secret key' to be consistent with the current web3.js ecosystem.
-  **Note**: this will change in a future version of web3.js, but right now the ecosystem uses 'secret key'.
-- Use 'wallet app' for software. 'wallet' for the address that holds value, to avoid confusion between these two concepts.
+- Use 'wallet app' for software, and 'wallet' for the address that holds value, to avoid confusion between these two concepts.
 - PDAs are not public keys.
-It is not possible to have a public key without a secret key.
-A public key is derived from a secret key, and it is not possible to generate a public key without first generating a secret key.
+It is not possible to have a public key without a private key.
+A public key is derived from a private key, and it is not possible to generate a public key without first generating a private key.
 - Be careful about the term 'token account'.
 A
   ['token account' is any account formatted to hold tokens](https://solana.stackexchange.com/questions/7507/what-is-the-difference-between-a-token-account-and-an-associated-token-account), and being specific (rather than, for example, swapping between 'associated